Jewish Gender Stereotypes in the United States

 As complex as the psychological and power dimensions of stereotypes are, they are further complicated by the fact that stereotypes often shape the reality of their objects as well.
 Stereotypes circulated widely enough and repeated frequently enough become confused with accurate information for both their objects and perpetrators.

 In the nineteenth and twentieth centuries, when Americans and their nation were undergoing dramatic transformations—a massive influx of immigrants, industrialization and the rise of corporations, the integration of women, ethnics, and minorities in the workforce, and urbanization—American culture became obsessed with crude and often cruel racial and ethnic stereotypes in literature, popular arts, and the press.
 Racism and antisemitism were powerful forces in American culture, affecting all parts of the political spectrum.
 European Jews who immigrated by the millions from the mid-nineteenth century to the mid-1920s, along with many other racial and ethnic minorities, were prominent objects of these stereotypes.
-Freed from the terrors of pogroms and the inability to make a living, Jews in America were nevertheless greeted by a steady stream of antisemitism, as evident in entertainment as it was in politics.
+Freed from antisemitism and the inability to make a living, Jews in America were nevertheless greeted by a steady stream of prejudice, as evident in entertainment as it was in politics.
 These stereotypes made them believe that their safety was always tenuous and that their rights in America had to be vigilantly guarded.
 Jewish immigrants bore the task of becoming American Jews in a nation that was undeniably hostile to them, even as it offered them (limited) economic opportunity.
 The process of becoming American Jews required them and their children to alter their most basic assumptions about their lives and to join a radically different culture.

 From the perspective of the dominant culture, there was little acknowledgment of the many differences among Jews.
 The “Jew” of antisemitic stereotypes—avaricious, unrefined, and menacing—described those who lived in America’s urban tenements as well as those whose elegant homes graced the boulevards of large cities.